smdabdoub/find-docs/userman/viz.rst

 Figures
 -------
 A Figure collects everything within and related to the plotting area.
-Specifically, all plots (and their settings) within the plotting area, the layout of the plots, the selected channels, and the linked/unlinked status of each plot.
+Specifically: all plots (and their settings) within the plotting area, the layout of the plots, the selected channels, and the linked/unlinked status of each plot.

+The list of created Figures is in the Project tree (on the left side of the FIND window) under the Figure Sets group.
+At startup, FIND creates a single *Default* Figure that all plots will initially be created in.

+If you want to rename or delete a Figure, access the context menu for it.

+.. note:: There must be at least one Figure, and FIND will not allow you to
+          delete the current (in bold) Figure.

 Plotting Area Setup
 ^^^^^^^^^^^^^^^^^^^